waynodiablo/Oystercard/further_javascript/01_to_do_model.md

 ### Learning objectives covered

-- Install Mocha.
+- Install Mocha, Chai and Sinon.
-- Write tests with Mocha.
+- Write a test with Mocha.
 - Use the constructor and prototype pattern to implement a model for a to do.

 ### To complete this challenge, you will need to: